Machine-Learning-Engineer-1776/CRISPR_Gene_Editing_GNN_Model/README.md

 **Achievements and Evaluation**
 Processed 34,582 sgRNA sequences from 13059_2021_2268_MOESM4_ESM.xlsx, generating graph-based predictions for CRISPR-Cas9 editing outcomes.
 Fine-tuned the GraphSAGE model from supervised_edgepred.pth, achieving a test loss of 0.0024–0.0039 and an Area Under the ROC Curve (AUC) of 0.96.
-Validated through Springboard’s Machine Learning and AI Engineering Bootcamp, demonstrating robust model generalization and scalability for large-scale genomic data.

 **Impact Summary**